Stuart Restoration: North America

+New England

 New England, with its Puritan settlement, had supported the Commonwealth and the Protectorate.
-Acceptance of the Restoration was reluctant in some quarters as it highlighted the failure of puritan reform.
+Acceptance of the Restoration was reluctant in some quarters as it highlighted the failure of Puritan reform.
 Rhode Island declared in October 1660 and Massachusetts lastly in August 1661.
 The Colony of New Haven provided refuge for Regicides such as Edward Whalley, William Goffe and John Dixwell and would be subsequently merged into Connecticut in 1662, perhaps in punishment.
 John Winthrop, a former governor of Connecticut, and one of whose sons had been a captain in Monck's army, went to England at the Restoration and in 1662 obtained a royal charter for Connecticut with New Haven annexed to it.

+Maryland and Virginia

 Maryland had resisted the republic until finally occupied by New England Puritans/Parliamentary forces after the Battle of the Severn in 1655.
 In 1660 the Governor Josias Fendall tried to turn Maryland into a Commonwealth of its own in what is known as Fendall's Rebellion but with the fall of the republic in England he was left without support and was replaced by Philip Calvert upon the Restoration.

 Virginia was the most loyal of King Charles II's dominions.
 It had, according to the eighteenth-century historian Robert Beverley Jr., been "the last of all the King's Dominions that submitted to the Usurpation".
 Virginia had provided sanctuary for Cavaliers fleeing the English republic.
-In 1650, Virginia was one of the Royalist colonies that became the subject of Parliaments An Act for prohibiting Trade with the Barbadoes, Virginia, Bermuda and Antego.
+In 1650, Virginia was one of the Royalist colonies that became the subject of Parliament's An Act for prohibiting Trade with the Barbadoes, Virginia, Bermuda and Antego.
 William Berkeley, who had previously been governor up until 1652, was elected governor in 1660 by the House of Burgesses and he promptly declared for the King.
 The Anglican Church was restored as the established church.